-Starting with the most common one, that Nero played the fiddle as Rome burned during the great fire of 64 AD.
-First of all Nero wasn’t even in Rome when the fire happened, but the moment he heard about it he actually rushed home and organized a massive relief effort which he paid for from his own pocket.
-He personally went to rescue victims and even opened his palace as a shelter for the homeless while arranging for food supplies to be distributed.
-And if this wasn’t enough, he also reformed the urban plan of Rome to make sure that this doesn’t happen again by having the houses better spaced out (sadly it did happen again, more than once).
-And the fiddle didn’t even exist in 1st century Rome.
+Starting with the most common one was that Nero played the fiddle as Rome burned during the great fire of 64 AD.
+Nero wasn’t even in Rome when the fire happened, but when he heard about it, he rushed home and organized a massive relief effort which he paid for from his pocket.
+Nero went to rescue victims and even opened his palace to shelter the homeless while distributing food supplies.
+If this wasn’t enough, Nero also reformed the urban plan of Rome to make sure that this didn’t happen again by having the houses better spaced out (sadly, it did happen again, more than once).
+The fiddle didn’t even exist in 1st-century Rome.

-But before you think that he was a pretty decent fellow, he was also among the early persecutors of Christians whom he used set on fire in his gardens as a source of light.
+But before you think he was a decent fellow, he was among the early persecutors of Christians whom he set on fire in his gardens as a light source.
 He also blamed the great fire on them.
-And another thing which everyone should know is that he also had his own mother killed.
+And another thing that everyone should know is that he also had his mother killed.